iyreshot/Modlist/README.md

 4. Go to system settings and set virtual memory on the drive the mod organizer is on at 40GB min and 40GB Max.
 Save and restart.
 This will be your swap file and supplement the VRAM if needed.

+5. Make sure your power plan is set for High performance and **NOT** balanced or power saver

+***

-# Performance Tweaks
+## Performance Tweaks

+***

-   Here are some things I recommend if your framerate is still suffering after applying the 12GB VRAMr and following the notes on 'Basic system set up' above.
+   Here are some things I recommend if your framerate is still suffering after applying the Performance VRAMr and following the notes on 'Basic system set up' above.

   1. Run BethINI (included tool) and choose a lower preset setting like Medium.
 The default is High.
 Be sure to NOT use Ambient Occusion, Screen Space Reflections, and turn Tree LOD Distance to '0'.
 These effects are being handled by Reshade, ENB, and DynDOLOD.
 Remember DO NOT DOUBLE UP ON EFFECTS!
 It will cost twice the frame cost with no change in visuals!

   2. Turn the settings on the effects in ENB to low or medium (default is high/Very high).
 These are in the left pane when you open ENB and can be seen when expanding each effect individually.

   3. Run at a lower resolution.

   4. Lower the grass density in 'Explore Virtual Folder/Net Script Framework/Plugins/GrassControlConfig.txt/OverwriteMinGrassSize = 65' by INCREASING this number to something like 75-80.

-  5. Consider frame generation software.

- # The MCM Menu:

-MCM Recorder should Auto Run on new game start with recommended settings.

-You can still go through the menu and change things to suit your preference afterward but this will give you a solid base to start from.

-### Some important things to leave disabled for stability reasons

-Leave Minatours and Spiders Off in OBIS

-Leave shadows OFF in Strange Runes
+  5. Go into Display Tweaks in the left pane of MO2 (search it then explore to SSEDisplayTweaks.ini) and lower this line number value:
+         ResolutionScale = 0.85
+  To something like .75

+### ❗  Lowering this value too much WILL make the Wheeler menu partially off screen so test any changes  ❗

+  This will reduce the resolution but also decrease the amount of pixels the game needs to render helping frame rate.
+   Try to find a happy medium between graphical fidelity and FPS.

+   ## *Some Users have reported being able to run this list on hardware BELOW the minimum I feel it needs*

+   In addition to the tweaks recommended above people have removed the ENB and reshade from the list to trade graphical fidelity for frame rate.

+   I have seen this list play on a 1080ti trading ENB and reshade for Community Shaders.

+   We do have a topic in the Discord for people to discuss what they have done to get it to run on hardware below the recommended minimum.

+***

-  # Known Issues:
+  ## Known Issues:

+***

 ## With MO2 Executables not working as intended